 Historical Context of Laws of Industrial Relations in India

 Industrial relations law dates from the colonial era.
-As the industrial workforce of this nation expanded, labor movements began forming within this country during the 19th century.
+As the industrial workforce of this nation expanded, labour movements began forming within this country during the 19th century.
 Thus, the trade unions arose, followed by worker demands for rights.
 As Indian industry was taking shape, laws were needed for industrialization.

 Key Historical Developments